2Vegans – 2Wheels

 As a paramedic I got to see the worst of society; the worst in behavior and the worst in health.
 I remember seeing people who were 50 and looked like they were 80…and people who were 80 and looked like they were 50.
 I used to finish calls and say, “I don’t want to be like him.” or “that’s how I want to be at 80.”
 I soon realized it was two things, “Diet & Exercise” that will make or break your health.

 Along with a plant based diet, we exercise.
-Our gym routine is 3 days a week of serious weight lifting & core work…..We do Yoga, play racquetball and dance on the weekends.
+Our gym routine is 3 days a week of Yoga & core work…..We play racquetball and dance on the weekends.

 I’ve thought about motorcycles all of my life and knew one day I would ride again.
 But it had been 40 years, and I wasn’t sure if I would remember how to ride.
 I spent a winter searching every website, reading every book and watching videos to gain every bit of safety edge without yet owning a bike.
 This website is a payback / pay-forward effort to those who helped me and to those starting now.

-I’m still looking for myself, and I think I see him down the road, any road, just a little further.
+I’m still looking for myself, and I think I see him down the road, just a little further.